 I think in part it's because there's something benevolent about Nessie.
 There are never any stories of it attacking or killing anyone, or at least none this side of St Colomba.
 It's always this distant thing, huge and powerful and yet harmless.
 When I was a kid, Nessie was easily my favourite monster for just this reason.

 Another thing is the plesiosaur theory.
 Well, how could you not want to see a prehistoric animal like that?
 It would be awesome!
 I mean yes, there are theories that Nessie is an amphibian or a fish, but they're just straight up unsatisfying.

-However, I note that Dr Hutton rejects this idea, just as every palaeontologist I've ever heard interviewed about Nessie rejects the idea.
+However, I note that Dr Hutton rejects the plesiosaur idea -- just as every palaeontologist I've ever heard interviewed about Nessie rejects the idea.
 People who would give their right hand to see a real live plesiosaur shrug at the idea of Nessie and go 'nah'.

 Now, I don't believe in the Monster, but by I absolutely understand how someone could have back in the 1970s.
 Before decades of sonar surveys, before the rise of the camera phone meant that the odds of a daytime sighting going unrecorded faded into virtually nothing.
 And honestly, its kind of a pity that we never did find the thing.
 Could you imagine anything cooler?

 Nimoy: "Scientists by the expeditionful roam the lake."

 I just like the imagery of this one.